Troubleshooting Common Sending Problems

 ## Related Guides

-- [Handle Bounces, Complaints, and Unsubscribes](https://mailrith.com/guides/handle-bounces-and-complaints.md): Delivery events protect future sends by keeping risky addresses out of normal campaigns.
+- [Handle Bounces, Complaints, and Unsubscribes](https://mailrith.com/guides/handle-bounces-and-complaints.md): Delivery events help protect future sends by keeping risky addresses out of normal campaigns.

-- [SMTP Errors, Deferrals, and Throttling](https://mailrith.com/guides/smtp-errors-deferrals-and-throttling.md): SMTP errors and email delivery service responses explain whether a delivery problem is temporary, permanent, or caused by rate limits.
+- [SMTP Errors, Deferrals, and Throttling](https://mailrith.com/guides/smtp-errors-deferrals-and-throttling.md): SMTP errors and email delivery service responses show whether a delivery problem is temporary, permanent, or caused by rate limits.